 - Offers a thin layer

-Using Adidas Formotion Elite is another great method to keep your blisters protected throughout the play.
-They’re made of breathable mesh that keeps your feet dry and you can also use them with other gear.
+Using Adidas Team Speed is another excellent method to keep your blisters protected throughout the play.
+They’re made of breathable mesh that keeps your feet dry, and you can also use them with other gear.

 - Breathable mesh